 In additional to individual users, Stripe is designed to help businesses get paid online too and their terminology reflects that.
 The fields that can only be completed if you are indeed a business, such as the EIN / company number, are optional.

 For the ‘Tell us about your business question’, just add a couple of words about your fundraiser.
 For the business address field, simply enter your personal address.

-Stripe is supported for those resident in Australia, Canada, Denmark, Finland, Ireland, Norway, Sweden, UK, USA, Austria, Belgium, France, Germany, Italy, Luxembourg, Netherlands and Spain.
+Stripe is supported for those resident in Australia, Canada, Denmark, Finland, Ireland, Norway, Sweden, UK, USA, Austria, Belgium, France, Germany, Italy, Luxembourg, Netherlands, Switzerland, New Zealand and Spain.

 The currency Stripe supports depends on where you’re located.
 This is as follows:

 United States: You can charge in US Dollars and receive the funds in USD to a bank account in the US.

 Canada: You can charge in Canadian dollars and US Dollars.
 CAD funds can be transferred to a Canadian bank account and USD to bank accounts in the US or Canada .